Home | About Us | Regions | Sponsors | Career Center | Collaborate

 Peggy has given over 300 national, regional and local presentations and workshops for multiple organizations.
 She has served on numerous national NCURA committees and twice served on their Board of Directors.
 During her career she served as a NCURA national workshop faculty for Fundamentals of Research Administration and Sponsored Projects Administration Level II, Chair of the Nominating and Leadership Committee, a member of the Editorial Review Board for A Guide to Managing Federal Grants for Colleges and Universities, and co-Chair of the NCURA newsletter.
 Peggy received NCURA’s national Award for Distinguished Service in Research Administration in 2006 and the Award for Outstanding Achievement in Research Administration in 2011.
 In 2014 she served as an author for the NCURA Micrograph The Role of Research Administration.
+In 2019 Peggy wrote the on-line learning publication Improving Efficiencies: Assessing the Sponsored Research Operation.
 She additionally served several terms on the Board of Directors of the International Society of Research Administrators, on numerous committees and as Regional Chair, and received several national awards from that organization.
 She has been a member of the Council on Governmental Relations.